 Imagine sitting by the ocean, the salty air filling your lungs, as you watch a majestic orca breach the surface.
-The sheer optimism of a sunrise paints the sky with vibrant colors, promising a new beginning.
+Also, the sheer optimism of a sunrise paints the sky with vibrant colors, promising a new beginning.
 These vivid images, brought to life by simple yet powerful words, demonstrate the essence of nouns that begin with the letter "o".

 Main Subheading